Claude Code Plugins

 • Mechanical tasks with no design decisions

-Goal: Understand purpose, constraints, and success criteria before designing.
+Goal: Understand purpose, constraints, success criteria before designing.

 • Read relevant files, docs, recent commits